 Incredibly, alone amongst all other Greek city-states, Sparta had a system of communal eating that can be compared to a cafeteria.
 This consisted of the distribution of common meals in places that can be likened to canteens or city halls.

-Instituted with a purpose of better managing food supplies within the walls of the city-state, this practice ended up strengthening a feeling of community in Sparta, creating an even more cohesive society.
+Instituted with a purpose of better managing food supplies within the walls of the city-state, this practice ended up strengthening the feeling of community in Sparta and creating an even more cohesive society.

-This most unusual gastronomic custom was instituted born during the Iron Age, well before the birth of the Greek poleis, however: the legendary king of the Enotrian people, Italo, established his tribe in southern Italy in settlements, bringing an end to their nomadic ways.
+This most unusual gastronomic custom was instituted during the Iron Age well before the birth of the Greek poleis, however.
+The legendary king of the Enotrian people, Italo, established his tribe in southern Italy in settlements, bringing an end to their nomadic ways.

 This custom was soon taken up by a number of communities, but it was Sparta that made it the centerpiece of its very society.

 The first Spartan ruler to introduce the measure was Lycurgus, who was not only one of the most important legislators in history but is also credited for being the very creator of the moral and political principles of the Spartan soul.

 Immediately the communal meal became the singular characteristic of its society, which was seen as necessary to not only strengthen the cohesiveness of its people but to enforce the simplicity that was so distinctive of Spartan life.

 Even though communal dining was initially practiced by the non-ruling population, after the fifth century BC it was also extended to the noble class, including the king and his family.
 This was obviously with different portions and precedence but always with the very same dishes of which everyone else partook.

 The practice of communal eating in its traditional form ceased towards the second half of the fifth century B.C. probably thanks to the great earthquake of 464 B.C., which destroyed not only part of the city but its economy as well.